 - Trader Joes Fair Trade Organic Guatemalan Coffee: Trader Joes has many fair-trade and organic coffee options in their stores but one of my favorites is there Fair Trade and Organic Guatemalan Coffee (maybe I'm biased).
 This coffee has been sustainably farmed, and is family-owned.

 Some people may say that choosing to purchase fair-trade coffee isn't going to make a difference, or that there are many issues with the fair trade system itself, and they are right on that last part...there are issues with the fair trade label like all overarching entities.
 But ultimately when it comes down to it, supporting small-producers that are part of fair trade organizations is something that has so much good at its core.
-Companies who are supporting these co-op's are trying to do better, and that really is all that matters.
+Companies who are supporting these co-op's are trying to do better, and that really is what matters.

 And as far as whether or not one person buying fair-trade coffee can make a difference, well I am an eternal optimist and will always believe in the power one person can make to help make the world a better place.
 People who choose not to see the world that way...well I have compassion for them in my heart, because acknowledging your place, and impact in this big beautiful world is intoxicating and empowering, and leads to so much incredible self-discovery that I truly couldn't imagine thinking any other way.